Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

 • Tiered Sliding Scale: Fees are categorized into tiers based on income brackets, with different fee levels corresponding to each tier.

-• Service/Cost-Based Pricing: The fee varies depending on the specific service or treatment received, adjusting according to the complexity or duration of the sessions.
+• Service-Based Pricing: The fee varies depending on the specific service or treatment received, adjusting according to the complexity or duration of the sessions.

-• Pay What You Can: This option allows individuals to contribute an amount they can afford for each session based on their financial circumstances.
+• Pay What You Can: This option allows you to contribute an amount they can afford for each session based on their financial circumstances.

 • Graduated Pricing: Offers incremental fee reductions as income levels decrease, providing a graduated affordability scale.